-Whether you’ve used marijuana before or not, the fact of the matter is that this magical plant is becoming the favorite pastime of many people around the world.
-The marijuana statistics below clearly show that the market is growing and just how much people enjoy it.
+Whether you’ve used marijuana before or not, the fact is that this magical plant is becoming the favorite pastime of people around the world and it’s not likely to be different in 2021.
+The marijuana statistics below show that the market is growing as well as the number of people enjoying it.

-However, no matter how enticing and easily available weed may be, we also have to be aware of the health risks that smoking cannabis carries with it.
+As with anything we consume, we have to be aware of the health risks that smoking cannabis carries with it.
 It’s up to you to do the research and decide whether the benefits outweigh the risks.
-Thanks to these facts and statistics, you’ll be able to make an informed decision.
-After all, that’s the only way to make using marijuana recreationally safe, responsible, fun, and truly relaxing.

 - Only 0.4% of worldwide users named kief as their preferred method of marijuana consumption in 2017.